 If you are elsewhere, try these three links first: (1) (2) (3).
 If one of these links works, please tell the repair shop that you got the referral to them from clockguy.com.
 Otherwise, please drop us a note and we'll ask around to see if we can dig up someone in your area.
 No promises, but we'll try.

 We are building a list (slowly, but surely) of competent repair shops across the country that we hope to publish on our site in the future.
+Please feel free to call us at and we'll check to see if we have a specific repair/service referral in your area.

 If you are an established clock repair shop and have ten or more years' experience repairing antique clocks professionally (and would like to receive referrals from time to time), please click here.